Avadhoot94/Build-My-World/README.md

-### Description
+### Project Goals
-Designing a Gazebo world which includes building, custom models, Gazebo online library model
+Designing a Gazebo world which includes building, custom models, Gazebo online library model.

 Writing a custom C++ plugin which prints message ('Welcome to Avadhoot's world') in the terminal upon launching the gazebo world.